afcastano/aws-gcp-migration/README.md

 To connect to the bastion host, follow this steps:
 1. Obtain the dns name of the bastion host and the private ip of the instance you want to connect.
 These are printed in the console after running `make apply`.
-2. Add the private key to the ssh-agent: `$ ssh-add -k <private_key_path>`
-3. Access the bastion host with ssh-agent forward: `ssh -A ubuntu@<bastion-host-elastic-ip>`
+2. Access the bastion host with user: `demo`: `ssh demo@<bastion-host-elastic-ip>`.
+Password is also `demo`
-4. Access any private instance such as the web servers once you are inside the bastion host: `ssh ubuntu@<ip of the private ec2 instance>`
+4. Access any private instance such as the web servers once you are inside the bastion host: `ssh demo@<ip of the private ec2 instance>`

 ## Acknowledgements